gemc/docs/webPage/source/contributing.rst

 * Make sure you selected the correct branch name ("master" if it's the main fork)
 * Make sure the title and description are clear and concise
-* If the change is visual, make sure to include a screenshot or gif
+* If the change is visual, make sure to include a screenshot
 * If the PR closes an issue, make sure to put Closes #X at the end of the description on a newline
+* Make sure you have pushed to your fork all the changes you wish to submit.

 Then let's go for it and open it up!